exstream-js/exstream-docs/docs/guide/consumption-methods.md

 ```

 ::: warning
 `.pipe(target)` can be used also to pipe our chain to an Exstream pipeline or another Exstream flow.
-In those cases calling this method is equivalent to call [`.through`](/reference/through), so the Stream is consumed automatically only if you pass a vanilla Node.js Stream.
+In those cases calling this method is equivalent to call [`.through`](/reference/through), so the Stream is consumed automatically only if you pass a vanilla Node.js Exstream.
 :::